Defining Extended Detection and Response (XDR)

 Key components to look for in an XDR tool often include:

-- Open integration with third-party vendors to leverage existing investments and simplify operations, so organizations have a choice of technology while still benefiting from the inherent value offered from an extended detection and response platform.
+- Open integration with third-party vendors helps organizations use their current investments.
+This makes operations easier.
+Organizations can choose their technology while still gaining value from an extended detection and response platform.

-- Deception technology, to automatically create fake digital artifacts that confuse attackers and alert defenders to a hacker’s presence so IT teams can study and stop attackers before they reach production assets.
+- Deception technology creates fake digital artifacts.
+These artifacts confuse attackers and alert defenders to a hacker's presence.
+This helps IT teams study and stop attackers before they reach important assets.

 - MSSP-Managed Security Solutions